 You can learn more about this mindset in the following post.

 According to an article by the Boston Consulting Group: “While Agile was created to replace the waterfall method of software development, it turns out that all industries have their own slow, sequential steps that can stifle innovation.”

 This article aims to show the application of Agile in pharmaceuticals, complete with some real-life examples.

 How is Agile applicable to pharma?

 Pharmaceuticals is a heavily regulated industry with long and cost-intensive drug development processes.
 Many pharma companies have adopted an Agile mindset to help them become more competitive.
 In an industry dominated by longer and more expensive development cycles and lower ROI, firms are looking for ways to lower development costs and increase speed to market while also becoming more efficient.
-To achieve this, companies are increasingly adopting or experimenting with Agile pharma practices.

 Lastly, Agile can help break down traditional internal siloes within pharma companies and help form cross-functional teams that share knowledge more effectively.
 As well as increasing organizational agility and flexibility, this also increases transparency and employee engagement.